 When to Use Terms of Service

 Terms of Service govern the use of your website, online services, or web-based platforms.
-They address account creation, user behavior, and service availability.
+They address account creation, user behavior, and service availability, which is especially important for GDPR-compliant SaaS companies operating multi-tenant platforms.
 Use Terms of Service for:

 Using Both Documents Together

 Most software companies need both documents.
 Your EULA covers the software itself, while Terms of Service govern your website and customer support interactions.
-They should complement each other without creating conflicting requirements.
+They should complement each other without creating conflicting requirements, and a complete guide to End User License Agreements can help you structure both documents so they work together effectively.

 How to Write an Effective EULA

 Creating a EULA that protects your business while remaining user-friendly requires balancing legal protection with practical usability.
-Follow these steps to develop an effective agreement:
+A EULA is a legal agreement and a legal document that defines the rights, restrictions, and obligations of both the software provider and the end user.
+Follow these steps to develop an effective agreement, keeping in mind the broader guide to End-User License Agreements and how core principles apply to your specific software model:

 Start with Industry Standards